-2) Server Upgrade: In this experiment, we solve the problem of service consolidation and server upgrading.
-Suppose the DCN operator has a limited budget to upgrade some servers.
+CN operator has a limited budget to upgrade some servers.
 The goal of this experiment is to find answers to the questions of which servers to upgrade, and how to deploy services after the upgrade to benefit the most from the upgrade.
+This experiment demonstrates a unique capability of NetDEO, because (1) a random server upgrade without service node relocation has no benefit to the existing CN performance; and (2) TVMPP is not capable of handling inhomogeneous server capacities.

 We configure NetDEO to search solutions with up to $4\times$ server resource capacity upgrade.
-Shown in Figure 7(b), for Tree, FatTree and BCube topologies, NetDEO provides deployment solutions that (on average) upgrade 64.65 (5.99%), 63.27 (5.86%), and 62.85 (5.82%) servers with average capacity increase of 1.69×, 1.67×, and 1.69×, respectively.
+As shown in Figure 7(b), for Tree, FatTree and BCube topologies, NetDEO provides deployment solutions that (on average) upgrade 64.65 (5.99%), 63.27 (5.86%), and 62.85 (5.82%) servers with average capacity increase of $1.69\times$, $1.67\times$, and $1.69\times$, respectively.
 Correspondingly, with the new deployment solutions, the stress is improved by 8.18%, 8.01%, and 6.03%, and the server occupation is reduced by 3.23%, 3.30%, and 2.91%, for Tree, FatTree and BCube topologies respectively.
 These new solutions with server upgrades enjoy not only improved performance comparable to the cost of upgrade, but also reduced server occupation, which can lead to lowered energy consumption as well as reduced maintenance cost.

-E. Experiment 4: Scalability and Time Complexity
+F. Experiment 4: Scalability and Time Complexity

 In this experiment, we evaluate the scalability of NetDEO with respect to the number of service nodes.
-Because the NetDEO algorithm belongs to the SA optimization, presenting the asymptotic upper bound of the runtime is meaningless in practice4.
+Because the NetDEO algorithm belongs to the SA optimization, presenting the asymptotic upper bound of the runtime is meaningless in practice6.
 Instead, we present its empirical running time of reaching an acceptable level of optimization, given different sizes of input, and approximate the runtime using curve-fitting.

-Shown in Figure 8, we plot the run time vs. service node count of NetDEO with 110, 226, 420, 823 and 1067 service nodes for each topology.
-We found that the series of data points for each topology can be curve-fitted by a 4th degree polynomial with very high (> 99.9%) confidence.
-The results indicate that the empirical time complexity of NetDEO algorithm is $O(n^4)$, in agreement with previous SA research
+As shown in Figure 8, we plot the run time vs. service node count of NetDEO with 110, 226, 420, 823 and 1,067 service nodes for each topology.
+We find that the series of data points for each topology can be curve-fitted by a 4th degree polynomial with very high (> 99.9%) confidence.
+The results indicate that the empirical time complexity of NetDEO algorithm is $O(n^4)$, in agreement with previous SA research [33].
+Also shown in the same figure are the running time and fitting curves of a classic SA algorithm solving the same set of problems.
+And we observe that NetDEO has effectively speed up the convergence rate (by about 8-10%), thanks to our algorithm enhancements.